kodecocodes/i9t/swift-2/swift-2.markdown

 In a situation where you can guarantee that a throwing call will never fail or when catching a thrown error does not provide any benefit (such as a critical situation where the app cannot continue operating); you can bypass the `do/catch` requirement.
 To do so, you simply type an `!` after `try`.

-Try (no pun intended) entering the following into the playground.
+Find and uncomment the following line in the playground.
 You should notice a runtime error appear.

 ```
-let p = try!
+let p1 = try!
 Person.parse(["foo": "bar"])
 ```

 Notice that the following works fine without producing an error.

 ```
-let p = try!
+let p2 = try!
 Person.parse(["first_name": "Ray",
   "last_name": "Wenderlich"])
 ```